samestrin/url-shortening-api-vercel/README.md

 url-shortening-api-vercel is a URL shortener service.
 It is a serverless application that provides URL shortening and retrieval functionalities.
 Utilizing the Vercel infrastructure - Vercel Functions, Vercel KV (Redis), and Vercel Postgres, the application offers a high performance, efficient and scalable solution for creating, serving, and tracking short URLs that redirect to the original, longer URLs.

+### Why Vercel Infrastructure

+This project now uses Vercel because they are a single provider for all of the project infrastructure needs, including Vercel Functions, Vercel KV (Redis), and Vercel Postgres.
+This has reduced latency caused by historical Netlify/Supabase interactions.

 _This replaces the legacy [url-shortening-api-netlify-edge-supabase](https://github.com/samestrin/url-shortening-api-netlify-edge-supabase) project due to a number of performance improvements._

 ## Features